Tips For Flying With a Baby

-9. Ask for help (or look desperate)
+11. Ask for help (or look desperate)

 On the first leg of our flight to North Carolina, there was the nicest lady, about my mom’s age, who carried a few of our bags on for us, and saved us a spot next to her.
 She was in the boarding group A, and she wanted to make sure that Forrest and I could sit together.
 During the whole flight, she was so kind, and helped us afterwards as well.

-10. Early Boarding
+12. Early Boarding

 Obviously, if you are able to select your seats before boarding, this probably isn’t as big of a deal, but if it’s a free-for-all flight like Southwest, being able to board a little bit early can make a big difference.
 I think I would go crazy if Forrest and I had to be separated, especially now that Baby J is older.
 He’s quite the wiggly worm, and it often takes two of us to make sure he doesn’t squirm away.

-11. Entertainment (for older babies)
+13. Entertainment (for older babies)

 Baby J didn’t need much to occupy him when we flew when he was three months.
 He pretty much slept the entire time.
 However, when we flew to Colorado for Christmas, it was a little bit of a different story.
 He wanted to jump and play and kick the seat in front of us.
 And unfortunately, we didn’t have much to entertain him.
 But, we did have our phones, and luckily had downloaded a baby rattle app that he loved, and it calmed him down a little bit.
 If you have a tablet, those can come in handy.
 We recently downloaded the Fisher Price apps for the iPad, and seriously…they are the best invention ever!

-12. For Formula Fed Babies
+14. For Formula Fed Babies